 I/we would like to come in and read, play games, and visit with the patients.
 Is that ok?

 Unfortunately, due to infection control and confidentiality guidelines only in-hospital volunteers may come into contact with the patients here in the hospital.
 If you or any members of your group would like to become an in-hospital volunteer please visit those pages on the website to learn more.

-Groups can also help the patients at Phoenix Children’s Hospital through our community events.
+Groups can also help the hospital by volunteering with our Community events.
 You are encouraged to visit our community volunteer pages to learn more.
-Groups may also apply to host a special event in The Child Life Zone.
+Groups can also apply to host a special event in our Child Life Zone.

 My schedule seems to change regularly.
 Can I change my shift schedule?